cloudmesh-community/sp19-516-122/notebook.md

+# Week 03/25/2019-03/31/2019
+* Project: Finished major development on cloudmesh CMD.
+Project has been rolled into cloudmesh.

 # Week 03/18/2019-03/24/2019
 * Project: Rewrote project to split into EMR.py and manager.py with one handling interface and the other handling actual program logic.
 Finished work on spinning